Solarcaskets/solarcaskets/README.md

 # 📦 Solarcaskets

-SOLARCASKETS is an innovative hybrid token protocol implementing the Helios400 standard on Solana, featuring dynamic SPL token-to-NFT conversion mechanisms with Switchboard Oracle integration for verifiable on-chain gaming
+sOLARCASKETS is an innovative hybrid token protocol implementing the Helios400 standard on Solana, featuring dynamic SPL token-to-NFT conversion mechanisms with Switchboard Oracle integration for verifiable on-chain gaming

 </div>